Ahold Delhaize

-Koninklijke Ahold Delhaize N.V. (in Dutch literally "Royal Ahold Delhaize"), commonly known as Ahold Delhaize, is a Dutch-Belgian multinational retail and wholesale holding company.
+Koninklijke Ahold Delhaize N.V. (lit.
+'Royal Ahold Delhaize'), commonly known as Ahold Delhaize, is a Dutch-Belgian multinational retail and wholesale holding company.
 Its name comes from the 2016 merger of two companies: Ahold (Dutch) and Delhaize Group (Belgian), which both have origins in the 1800s.
 Its business format includes supermarkets, convenience stores, hypermarkets, online grocery, online non-food, pharmacies, and liquor stores.
 Its 16 local brands employ 402,000 people at 7,716 stores across nine countries.
 The United States is where two-thirds of the holding company's revenue is generated.

-Ahold Delhaize's world headquarters is in Zaandam, just north of Amsterdam.
+Ahold Delhaize's global headquarters is in Zaandam, just north of Amsterdam.
 Other countries with Ahold Delhaize businesses include the Czech Republic, Greece, Luxembourg, Romania, Serbia, and the United States.
 It also participates in joint ventures in Indonesia and Portugal.

 Ahold Delhaize shares are listed on Euronext Amsterdam and Brussels (ticker: AD).
-Ahold's CEO, Dick Boer, became the CEO of Ahold Delhaize until his retirement in 2018, and Frans Muller, the former CEO of Delhaize Group, succeeded Dick Boer, after previously having worked under Dick Boer's supervision, as the deputy CEO, chief integration officer and acting chief operations officer (ad interim) of Delhaize America.
+Ahold's CEO, Dick Boer, became the CEO of Ahold Delhaize until his retirement in 2018, and Frans Muller, the former CEO of Delhaize Group, succeeded Boer, after previously having worked under Boer's supervision, as the deputy CEO, chief integration officer and acting chief operations officer (ad interim) of Delhaize America.

-Operating more than 2,000 stores of multiple brands across 23 states, Ahold Delhaize is among the largest food and consumables retailers in the United States via its regional subsidiaries.
+Operating more than 2,000 stores of multiple brands across 23 U.S. states, Ahold Delhaize is among the largest food and consumables retailers in the United States via its regional subsidiaries.